2016 BDO Technology RiskFactor Report

 The ripple effect of the BEPS initiative is sure to have an impact on the tax planning activities of technology and life sciences companies in the coming years, as they wait to see what will manifest in the way of the establishment of new tax regimes across the globe.

 Competition remains a top risk, but will collaboration be on the tip of the global tech industry’s tongue in 2016?

-, “we are in the midst of a great convening of global tech powers, who are uniting to tackle this mobile-first, cloud-based, data-driven shift in the way large corporations operate.”
+According to Fortune, “we are in the midst of a great convening of global tech powers, who are uniting to tackle this mobile-first, cloud-based, data-driven shift in the way large corporations operate.”

 Indeed, innovation is driving more than rapid consolidation and “acqu-hiring;” it’s also driving global tech giants to work together.
 Apple and SAP, and Fiserv and Cisco are just a couple of examples of powerhouses joining forces to meet evolving international, customer and business needs.

 Risks are also evolving for global tech companies.
 Among the 100 largest U.S. technology companies in our study, 68 operate in more than 15 countries, and for the first time, we analyzed their unique risks to uncover the growing challenges impacting tech companies with a large, multinational presence.

 While the top risks (regulations and cybersecurity) are the same across all companies analyzed, threats to international operations and sales jumped to the third most-cited risk for global companies, compared to the fifth most-cited overall.
 When discussing international risks, global companies point to issues dealing with regulatory compliance across numerous markets, tariffs, currency exchange and their ability to protect their IP and operations.
 Nearly three-fourths of global companies also cite labor concerns, including challenges to managing a geographically dispersed workforce.